Basement Apartment

 – Appropriate face coverings worn by all site personnel and visitors

-– Readily available hand hygiene stations.
-These stations must have soap, running water and paper towels.
-Alcohol based hand sanitizers in lieu of hygiene stations are acceptable.
+– Readily available hand hygiene stations which must have soap, running water and paper towels.
+Alcohol based hand sanitizers in lieu of hygiene stations are also acceptable.

 – Visibly posted Covid-19 signage to remind all personnel to follow the proper hygiene and social distancing rules.
 Signs that show appropriate use of PPE and cleaning and disinfecting protocol.